-If you are raring and ready to go you can create a profile on the Get Into Nuclear jobs board and upload you CV.
-Prior to this however we do recommend that you read our Six-Steps to Getting Into Nuclear post.
+If you are raring and ready to go, you can create a profile on the Get Into Nuclear jobs board and upload your CV.
+Before this, however, we recommend that you read our Six-Steps to Getting Into Nuclear post.
 This is a guided programme enabling you to identify your transferable skills and develop a strategy to land the perfect role for you.

-The six-steps to get into nuclear is a free guide which will provide you with;
+The six-steps to get into nuclear is a free guide that will provide you with;

 learning more about the nuclear industry and what types of roles would fit your skills,

-learning how you can put yourself in front of nuclear employers,
+understanding how you can put yourself in front of atomic employers,

 creating a CV that is tailored to showcase your transferable skills to nuclear employers.